M-Abdullah07/Pharmacy-Billing-App/README.md

 * Implemented Dark mode

 # Up Next...
+* User settings
+* Themer for the app
-* quick naviagation through the command
+* Navigation bug fix for the command

 # TO-DO
 * Have to think about logins and user access and controls